awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control checks whether Classic Load Balancers have connection draining enabled\.

 Enabling connection draining on Classic Load Balancers ensures that the load balancer stops sending requests to instances that are de\-registering or unhealthy\.
 It keeps the existing connections open\.
 This is particularly useful for instances in Auto Scaling groups, to ensure that connections aren’t severed abruptly\.

-**Note**
-This control is not supported in the Asia Pacific \(Osaka\) Region\.
-This control is still in the release process\.
-It might not yet be available in all of the Regions where it is supported\.

 ### Remediation<a name="elb-7-remediation"></a>